California Legal Challenges To Census Citizenship Question To Continue

 After hearing oral arguments on July 18 over the Justice Department's motion to dismiss a lawsuit brought by a group of residents from Maryland and Arizona, U.S. District Judge George Hazel has not yet released a ruling.

 The Justice Department has asked Hazel to extend the deadline to Aug.
-24 for filing a motion to dismiss another lawsuit filed in May by various groups, including La Unión del Pueblo Entero, a community group founded by labor activists César Chávez and Dolores Huerta in Texas' Rio Grande Valley.
+24 for filing a motion to dismiss another lawsuit filed in May by various groups, including La Unión del Pueblo Entero, a community group in Texas' Rio Grande Valley founded by labor activists César Chávez and Dolores Huerta.